 Companies House will not, however, issue a Certificate of Good Standing in the following circumstances:

-- If the company is behind with filing its accounts or confirmation statements (which replaced the annual return from 30 June 2016)
+- If the company is behind with filing its accounts or confirmation statements.

 Once you have received your Certificate of Good Standing it will remain valid for three months from the date of issue.
 After that, most authorities will want to see a more up to date certificate.